jdohertydev/blast-off/README.md

 The game has been designed to be as simple as possible.
 The player:

-1. Must answer a warm-up question in order to be selected for the mission.
+1. Must answer a warm-up question to be selected for the mission.
 2. Chooses a level of difficulty (junior, senior, chief) – the harder the level, the more abstract the word.
 3. Is presented with a series of underscores and must try and guess the word by either selecting individual letters or by 4. writing the word itself.
-5. Has 6 turns in order to guess the word.
+5. Has 6 turns to guess the word.
 By doing so correctly, the player gets a point.
 If the player doesn’t, the turn is over, the word is revealed and they can play another round.
 6. Has the option to continue playing or exit the game.

 ## Planning Stage